-Recently, when Phil Mickelson, at the age of 50, won the P.G.A.
+A few years ago, when Phil Mickelson, at the age of 50, won the P.G.A.
 Championship, he became the oldest golfer to win a major championship.
-Sports media tells us that he is a part of a growing number of sports stars who have defied traditional retirement ages for athletes, proving that careers can last into middle age.
-Although, I do not really follow sports, the headlines caught my attention because, I too am over 50.
+Sports media told us that he was a part of a growing number of sports stars who have defied traditional retirement ages for athletes, proving that careers can last into middle age.
+Although I do not really follow sports, the headlines caught my attention because I was turning 55 that year.

 Viola Davis is a Julliard trained actor who created a substantial body of work during her career.
 However, she did not truly make her mark in film and television until she was well into her 40s.
 She became a household name at 51 years old thanks to her lead role in ABC’s How to Get Away with Murder, which led her to become the first African American actress to win an Emmy for Outstanding Lead Actress in a Drama Series.